 Lifestyle changes at 9 weeks pregnant

-As with earlier weeks, there may be lifestyle modifications that need to be made during pregnancy:
+As with other weeks, there may be lifestyle modifications that need to be made during pregnancy:

 During pregnancy, it is important for the mother to take care of herself and the developing baby.
 Drinking alcohol and smoking must be avoided during pregnancy, along with all other toxic substances such as drugs.